1) Get a buyer for your property fast

 Another reason for using a broker in today's market is the fact that the number of mortgage products available has shrunk dramatically, particularly for high loan-to-value mortgages.
 Lenders are also increasingly changing the rates and the terms and conditions associated with their mortgages.
 An astute broker will be able to keep up to date with these changes and guide you through the market more quickly and smoothly than if you face it on your own.

-In terms of choosing which one to use, we rate online mortgage broker Habito, which we believe offers an unbeatable level of service.
-For more information, check out our review 'Habito review: The best online mortgage broker for you'.
+In terms of choosing which one to use, we rate online mortgage broker Habito*, which we believe offers an unbeatable level of service.
+For more information, check out our article "Habito review: The best online mortgage broker for you".

 4) How to get a mortgage accepted quickly

 Once you have had an offer accepted on a property, you can then look to move from a decision in principle on your mortgage to starting a full application.
 If you are using a broker, they will advise you on the information you need to provide, along with any supporting documentation.
 Again, to speed up the process it is good practice to complete and sign any forms, as well as locate and send over any supporting documents, as quickly as possible.

 Which documents will I need for my mortgage application?